 Conclusion and Next Steps

-Among these options, CIT Bank is still one of the best overall banks for those with ChexSystems records.
-Their Savings Connect is one of the most popular and competitive accounts on the market that can also help you grow your savings over time.
+Among these options, Chime is still one of the best overall banks for those with ChexSystems records.
+Their Savings account is one of the most popular and competitive accounts on the market that can also help you grow your savings over time.

 When doing research, Credit Help Info relies on credible and authoritative sites.
 These research sources are provided so that you can see exactly where we get our information.

 Chime is a financial technology company, not a bank.
 Banking services provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.